help-me-mom/ng-mocks/README.md

 instance.nested.func = () => 'My Custom Behavior';
 ```

-Now let's pretend that in an Angular application `TargetComponent` depends on service of `DependencyService`,
+Now let's pretend that in an Angular application `TargetComponent` depends on a service of `DependencyService`,
 and it should be mocked in favor of avoiding overhead.

 Usually a test looks like: